 *Please note that if your fiancé(e) is not Korean they should contact their embassy in Korea and seek advice on requirements on getting married in Korea.

-Fee: Canadian $50.00 or equivalent Korean won, please click here for exchange rate (Only cash is accepted).
+Fee: Canadian $50.00 or equivalent Korean won, please click here for exchange rate.

 CANADIAN IMMIGRATION AND CITIZENSHIP REGULATIONS